-Any proposed project that is located below the 1% (base flood elevation, 100-year flood) floodplain elevation or floodplain storage sites and would consist of a major alteration of existing structures, erection of new structures, filling, floodway encroachment, activities considered incompatible with acceptable floodplain uses or be subject to damage by the 1% (base flood elevation, 100-year) flood must be submitted to the BCWMC for review.
-Floodplain policies shall apply to structures such as buildings, bridges, footbridges, culverts, and pipe crossings of any nature, including sanitary sewer, water supply, electrical and telephone lines, and other utilities.
-Temporary and permanent docks or boardwalks, and work limited to grading or maintenance in the floodplain do not require BCWMC review.
+Any proposed project that is located below the 1% (100-year flood) floodplain elevation or floodplain storage sites and would consist of a major alteration of existing structures, erection of new structures, filling, floodway encroachment, activities considered incompatible with acceptable floodplain uses or be subject to damage by the 1% (100-year) flood must be submitted to the BCWMC for review.
+Floodplain policies apply to structures such as buildings, bridges, footbridges, culverts, and pipe crossings of any nature, including sanitary sewer, water supply, electrical and telephone lines, and other utilities.
+Temporary and permanent docks or boardwalks, and work limited to minor grading (no filling or measurable change in contours) or maintenance in the floodplain do not require BCWMC review.
 This requirement only applies to the floodplain of the Bassett Creek trunk system.
-Municipalities are responsible for managing other local floodplains.
-Floodplain policies are included in Section 4.0.
+Cities are responsible for managing other local floodplains.
+Floodplain requirements are included in Section 4.0.